Jo-Yongbeen/Curriculum-Vitae/README.md

 - <strong>2023.
 10.</strong>
   Second Place Award, Poster Presentation at the 2023 Research Day of the College of Agricultural and Life Sciences, Kangwon National University, Republic of Korea
 - <strong>2024.
 11.</strong>
-  Commendation(For Outstanding Contribution to Complete Surveillance Operation of Guard Post(GP)), the Battalion Commander of the GOP(General Outpost), 36th Infantry Brigade, 5th Infantry Division, Republic of Korea Army
+  Commendation (For Outstanding Contribution to Complete Surveillance Operation of Guard Post(GP)), Unit 7895-201, Republic of Korea Army
+- <strong>2024.
+12.</strong>
+  Commendation (For Meritorious Service), Unit 3287, Republic of Korea Army

 <br><br>